Nash notches goal, assist as Blue Jackets beat Wild - TSN.ca

 NHL: Wild 2, Blue Jackets 4

-Nash, who signed as a free agent last summer, got his first goal in 29 games — and first as a Blue Jacket — in the second period and assisted on Markus Hannikainen's first-period tally.
-Columbus has won two in a row and six out of eight.

-Mikael Granlund and Zach Parise scored for Minnesesota, and Devan Dubnyk made 25 saves.
+Mikael Granlund and Zach Parise scored for Minnesota, and Devan Dubnyk made 25 saves.
 The Wild have lost two in a row and four of six.

+"It's gotten away from us, and we have to pull it back in," Wild coach Bruce Boudreau said.

 Hannikainen tapped in a bouncing puck later in the period to tie it.

-Nash scored a few minutes later, redirecting a pass from Zach Weresnki, and Panarin's wrist shot clanged in off the right post at 11:24 to make it a 4-1 game for Columbus.

-Parise got one of them back for the Wild 42 seconds later off a wrap-around, extending his point streak to six games, but Minnesota couldn't get any closer a both teams played a scoreless third period.
+Parise got one of them back 42 seconds later off a wrap-around, extending his point streak to six games, but Minnesota couldn't get any closer as both teams played a scoreless third period.

+"They capitalized on their chances," Parise said.
+"I feel like we had a lot of odd-man rushes in the second period we weren't able to convert on.
+It didn't feel like we generated that many shots in the second.
+They converted when they got those opportunities, and we did not."

-NOTES: Columbus' John Tortorella coached his 1,200th NHL game, becoming the 18th coach in league history and the fifth active coach to reach that mark. ...
+NOTES: Tortorella coached his 1,200th NHL game, becoming the 18th coach in league history and the fifth active coach to reach that mark. ...
 Wild D Greg Pateryn returned after missing one game because of illness.
 He replaced Nate Prosser. ...
 Columbus F Anthony Duclair was scratched in favour of F Oliver Bjorkstrand, who was a healthy scratch for the past four games.
 Tortorella said Duclair is "dinged up" and day-to-day. ...
-Minnesota G Alex Stalock and Columbus D Scott Harrington each played in their 100th career NHL game. ...
-Blue Jackets centre Pierre-Luc Dubois' two assists game him 14 points in his past nine games.
+Columbus D Scott Harrington played in his 100th career NHL game. ...
+Blue Jackets centre Pierre-Luc Dubois' two assists gave him 14 points in his past nine games.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports